renebarto/baremetal/doc/tutorials/11-doxygen.md

 type lookup cache used 1070/65536 hits=5186 misses=1111
 symbol lookup cache used 895/65536 hits=5014 misses=895

-You will see some special tags appearing:
+You will see some special tags in the source code, as well as in Markdown documents:

 - `<summary></summary>`
 - `<param name="..."></param>`